OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 # Introduction

-The objective of the cheat sheet is to provide advices regarding the protection against [Server Side Request Forgery](https://www.acunetix.com/blog/articles/server-side-request-forgery-vulnerability/) attack.
+The objective of the cheat sheet is to provide advices regarding the protection against [Server Side Request Forgery](https://www.acunetix.com/blog/articles/server-side-request-forgery-vulnerability/) (SSRF) attack.

-**S**erver **S**ide **R**equest **F**orgery will be named **SSRF** in the rest of the cheat sheet.

-This cheat sheet will focus on the defense point of view and will not explains how to perform this attack.
-This [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) from the security researcher [Orange Tsai](https://twitter.com/orange_8361) as well as this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf) provides deep advices about how to perform this kind of attack.
+This cheat sheet will focus on the defensive point of view and will not explain how to perform this attack.
+This [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) from the security researcher [Orange Tsai](https://twitter.com/orange_8361) as well as this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf) provide techniques on how to perform this kind of attack.

 # Context

-SSRF is a way to force an application to make a malicious network request.
-It can happen when a user can control the URL to an external resource like:
+SSRF is an attack vector that abuses an application to interact with the internal/external network or the machine itself.
+One of the enablers for this vector is the mishandling of URLs, as showcased in the following examples:
-- Image on external server (e.g. user enter URL of the avatar, then, the application will download this file and display some feedback like image itself or error).
+- Image on external server (*e.g.* user enters image URL of their avatar for the application to download and use).
 - Custom [WebHook](https://en.wikipedia.org/wiki/Webhook) (user have to specify WebHook handlers or Callback URLs).
 - Request to another application, often located on another network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.

-Overview of an SSRF common flow:
+## Overview of an SSRF common flow

 ![SSRFCommonFlow](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Common_Flow.png)

-*Note:* SSRF is not limited to HTTP protocol, even if often the first request performed by the attacker leverage the HTTP protocol, the second request (performed by the vulnerable application, the SSRF in fact) can use different protocol like HTTP, FTP, SMTP, SMB and so on...It depends on the technical need of the vulnerable application to perform the normal expected job on the other application on which the request is sent.
+*Note:* SSRF is not limited to the HTTP protocol, despite the fact that in general the first request leverages it, yet the second request is performed by the application itself, and thus it could be using different protocols (*e.g.* FTP, SMB, SMTP, etc.).
+The protocol usage is highly dependent on the application’s requirements.

 # Cases

-Depending on the application functionality and requirements, there are two basic cases in which SSRF can happen:
+Depending on the application's functionality and requirements, there are two basic cases in which SSRF can happen:
-* Application can send request only to **identified and trusted applications**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available*.
+* Application can send request only to **identified and trusted applications**: Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available.
-* Application can send requests to **ANY other IP address or domain name**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available*.
+* Application can send requests to **ANY other IP address or domain name**: Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available.

 Because these two cases are very different, this cheat sheet will describe defences against them separately.

-# Case 1 - Application can send request only to identified and trusted applications
+## Case 1 - Application can send request only to identified and trusted applications

-Sometime, an application need to perform request to another application, often located on other network, to perform a specific task.
+Sometimes, an application need to perform request to another application, often located on another network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.

 *Example:*

- > We can imagine an web application that receive and use the information coming from a user like the firstname/lastname/birthdate/... to create a profile into an HR system via a request to this HR system.
+ > We can imagine a web application receives and uses personal information from a user, such as their firstname/lastname/birthdate to create a profile in an internal HR system.
+By design, that web application will have to communicate using a protocol that the HR system understands in order to process that data.

  > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.

- > The user leverage the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.
+ > The user leverages the web application as a proxy to the HR system.

-Whitelist approach can be used here because the application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
-So, the goal here is to ensure that every call is targeted to one of the identified and trusted applications.
+The whitelist approach is a viable option in this case since the internal application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
+It can be stated that the required calls will only be targeted between those identified and trusted applications.

-## Available protections
+### Available protections

-Several protections measures are possible at **Application** and **Network** layers, both layers will be addressed in this cheat sheet in order to apply the *defense in deph* principle.
+Several protective measures are possible at the **Application** and **Network** layers.
+In order to apply the **defense in depth** principle, both layers will be hardened against such attacks.

-### Application layer
+#### Application layer

 The first level of protection that come to mind is [Input validation](Input_Validation_Cheat_Sheet.md).

-It's a good point but then this question is then raised: *How to perform this input validation?*
+Based on that point, the following question comes to mind: *How to perform this input validation?*

-As [Orange Tsai](https://twitter.com/orange_8361) show in his [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf), depending on the programming language used, parser can be abused.
+As [Orange Tsai](https://twitter.com/orange_8361) shows in his [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf), depending on the programming language used, parsers can be abused.
 One possible countermeasure is to apply the [whitelisting approach](Input_Validation_Cheat_Sheet.md#whitelisting-vs-blacklisting) when input validation is used because, most of the time, the format of the information expected from the user is globally know.

-We can identify the following kind of information that we can receive from a user and that will use to create the request that will be sent to the final application:
+The request sent to the internal application will be based on the following kind of information:
 * String containing business data.
 * IP address (V4 or V6).
 * Domain name.